TEAM 2 TRAFFIC; Thursday Morning Commute

 Trending News

-5:15a: Accident With Injury in Baton Rouge on I-12 WB at Airline Hwy/Exit 2A & B, stop and go traffic back to Sherwood Forest Blvd/Exit 4
+5:15a: Accident With Injury in Baton Rouge on I-12 WB at Airline Hwy/Exit 2A & B, stop and go traffic back to Range Ave/Hwy 3002/Denham Springs/Exit 10

 More News